Hellenization: Anatolia

+It was in the towns that Hellenization made its greatest progress, with the process often being synonymous with urbanization.
 Hellenization reached Pisidia and Lycia sometime in the 4th century BC, but the interior remained largely unaffected for several more centuries until it came under Roman rule in the 1st century BC.
 Ionian, Aeolian and Doric settlers along Anatolia's Western coast seemed to have remained culturally Greek and some of their city-states date back to the Archaic Period.
 On the other hand, Greeks who settled in the southwestern region of Pisidia and Pamphylia seem to have been assimilated by the local culture.

 Crimea

 Panticapaeum (modern day Kerch) was one of the early Greek colonies in Crimea.
 It was founded by Miletus around 600 BC on a site with good terrain for a defensive acropolis.
-By the time the Cimmerian colonies had organized into the Bosporan Kingdom around much of the local native population had been Hellenized.
+By the time the Cimmerian colonies had organized into the Bosporan Kingdom much of the local native population had been Hellenized.
 Most scholars date the establishment of the kingdom to 480 BC, when the Archaeanactid dynasty assumed control of Panticapaeum, but classical archaeologist Gocha R. Tsetskhladze has dated the kingdom's founding to 436 BC, when the Spartocid dynasty replaced the ruling Archaeanactids.

 Judea

 The Hellenistic Seleucid and Ptolemaic kingdoms that formed after Alexander's death were particularly relevant to the history of Judaism.
 Located between the two kingdoms, Judea experienced long periods of warfare and instability.
 Judea fell under Seleucid control in 198 BC.
-By the time Antiochus IV Epiphanes became king of Judea in 175 BC, Jerusalem was already somewhat Hellenized.
+By the time Antiochus IV Epiphanes came to rule Judea in 175 BC, Jerusalem was already somewhat Hellenized.
 In 170 BC, both claimants to the High Priesthood, Jason and Menelaus, bore Greek names.
 Jason had established institutions of Greek education and in later years Jewish culture started to be suppressed including forbidding circumcision and observance of the Sabbath.

 Hellenization of members of the Jewish elite included names and clothes, but other customs were adapted by the rabbis, and elements that violated the halakha and midrash were prohibited.
 One example is the elimination of some aspects of Hellenistic banquets, such as the practice of offering libations to the gods, while incorporating certain elements that gave the meals a more Jewish character.
 Discussion of Scripture, the singing of sacred songs and attendance of students of the Torah were encouraged.
 One detailed account of Jewish-style Hellenistic banquets comes from Ben Sira.
 There is literary evidence from Philo about the extravagance of Alexandrian Jewish banquets, and The Letter of Aristeas discusses Jews dining with non-Jews as an opportunity to share Jewish wisdom.